anushaporeddy030697/student_internship_management/README.md

 Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management".
 I work for web design using XMl.

 Parimalla : I will work for the front end Java Script it makes websites interactive and dynamic.
 It verifies submission forms, updates specific content on the page without changing the entire page, displays animations, and shows and hides menu.

+Manikanta : I am playing the role that gathers the web designing tools for this project.